SDiFI/sdifi_rasa_akranes/README.md

 DEBUG_MODE=true                           # Set to false, if you don't want lots of infomration from Rasa FUSEKI_VERSION=4.7.0
 ```
+You can also use the provided `.env.template` file as an example.

 Currently, the docker-compose setup is only meant for running a Rasa instance with an already trained model
 from the directory `./models`.
 To train a model, the local development method should be used before starting Rasa